codeporting-translator/Docs/en/translator/cs2java/application-console/getting-started.md

 mkdir result_java
 bin/console/CodePorting.Applications.Console.exe -wf "{634C1942-3E89-4312-9891-8A0671B4D7F1}" -s "codeporting-translator-cs2java/ExampleProjects/TranslatorTestProject/TranslatorTestProject.sln" -d "result_java"
 ```
 When translation is over, result java files will be located at the path `C:/translator_tutorial/result_java`

+The translated Java code requires the Aspose.JCL library to function correctly.
+For instructions on how to add the CodePorting.Translator JCL to your Maven project, please refer to the following guide: [Adding CodePorting.Translator JCL to the Maven project](../jcl/adding_jcl_to_maven_project.md)